full-stack-journey/rebuilding-theguardian-html-css/README.md

 - [x]  ~~Static Page~~
 - [ ] Responsive Page

-### Progress can be seen at https://theguardian-remake-static.netlify.app/
+#### Progress can be seen at https://theguardian-remake-static.netlify.app/

-## Contributing
+## Tips?

-Any tips or advice is welcome, just send me a message or open a pull request and I'll get to it as soon as I can.
+If you have any suggestions, advice, or feedback for this project (or in general), I would greatly appreciate it!
+My inbox is always open (georgeli295@gmail.com) and pull requests are welcomed as well!